 There are many questions relating to annulment and divorce in the Philippines, and many of the concerns of our readers had already been addressed in previous articles.
 Nevertheless, to consolidate everything for everyone’s easy reference, here are the FAQs on annulment and divorce in the Philippines:

 Is divorce allowed under Philippine laws?

 No, divorce is not allowed in the Philippines.
-However, there are certain instances wherein the divorce secured abroad by the foreigner-spouse, and even by former Filipinos, are recognized under Philippine laws.
-More discussion here (Judicial Recognition of a Foreign Divorce Decree; see also, Summary on Recognition of Foreign Divorce Decree in the Philippines).
+However, there are certain instances wherein the divorce secured abroad by the foreigner-spouse, and even by Filipinos, are recognized under Philippine laws.
+[See also: Judicial Recognition of a Foreign Divorce Decree and Mixed Marriages and Divorce]

 Would it make any difference if I marry abroad where divorce is allowed?

 No. Filipinos are covered by this prohibition based on the “nationality principle”, regardless of wherever they get married (and regardless where they get a decree of divorce).
 Discussions relating to Overseas Filipinos or OFWs are transferred in Part V.